 General Academic Coordination

 - Dr.(c) Irma Domínguez Azpíroz.
-International Coordinator.
+International Coordinator of Health Areas.

 Teaching staff and Authors